Figueira da Foz International Ladies Open

-The Figueira da Foz International Ladies Open is a tournament for professional female tennis players.
-The event on outdoor hardcourts is classified as a $100,000 (since 2023) ITF Women's World Tennis Tour tournament (formerly was $25,000) and has been held in Figueira da Foz, Portugal, since 2017.
+The Figueira da Foz Ladies Open is a tournament for professional female tennis players.
+The event on outdoor hardcourts is classified as a WTA 125 event since 2026 after being upgraded from $100,000 ITF Women's World Tennis Tour tournament.
+Prior to 2023, it was held as a $25,000 ITF tournament.
+It has been held in Figueira da Foz, Portugal, since 2017.